 Before approving a BLA, the FDA will inspect the facility or facilities where the product is manufactured.
 The FDA will not approve an application unless it determines that the manufacturing processes and facilities are in compliance with cGMP requirements and adequate to assure consistent production of the product within required specifications.
-Additionally, before approving an BLA, the FDA may inspect one or more clinical trial sites to assure compliance with GCP requirements.
+Additionally, before approving a BLA, the FDA may inspect one or more clinical trial sites as well as the trial sponsor to assure compliance with GCP requirements.